attenterprise/attsc/readme.md

 This project showcases the possibilities using AT&T's Axeda and Longjump platforms.

 The project is built around the following use case :

 1. An M2M device provisioned on the AT&T network and having basic GSM & GPRS/EDGE connectivity.
 The device continuously delivers data to a central server.
 The device alarms a failure, and notifies the AT&T M2M Platform.
-The Monitoring Application is notified of the failure and initiates an automated repair procedure.
+The Monitoring Application is notified of the failure and initiates an automated repair procedure
 1. Remote Diagnostics revealed that an on-site visit is necessary.
-AT&T M2M platform can resolve the address of the M2M device by looking it up in the installed equipment database.
+AT&T M2M platform can resolve the address of the M2M device by looking it up in the installed equipment database
 1. The Application, then determines the closest repair engineer based on the location of the device.
-The AMS Cross-Carrier location service will be used to locate the engineers.
+The AMS Cross-Carrier location service will be used to locate the engineers
 1. The device of engineer ‘B’ is found to be closest to the faulty machine.
-A WO is created and engineer is notified.
+A WO is created and engineer is notified

 # Getting Started
 ## Installation